purpledb/purple/README.md

 `IncrementCounter(key string, amount in32)` | Counter | Increments a counter by the designated amount.
 `GetCounter(key string)` | Counter | Fetches the current value of a counter.
 `KVGet(location *Location)` | KV | Gets the value associated with a [`Location`](./kv.go).
 Location is currently just a key but could be made more complex later (e.g. a bucket + key scheme).
 `KVPut(location *Location, value *Value)` | KV | Sets the value associated with a location.
-The value is currently just a byte array payload but could be made more complex laterr (e.g. a payload plus a content type, metadata, etc.).
+The value is currently just a byte array payload but could be made more complex later (e.g. a payload plus a content type, metadata, etc.).
 `KVDelete(location *Location)` | KV | Deletes the value associated with a key.
 `Index(doc *Document)` | Search | Indexes a search [`Document`](./search.go).
 `Query(q string)` | Search | Returns a set of documents that matches the supplied search term.
 At the moment, it simply uses the raw query string but more sophisticated schemes will be added later.